iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Super buggy.
 Lacks adequate loading signifiers.
 Lacks profile signifiers when 2 people share the same name.
 Refreshes spontaneously when trying to create profile.
 But still a good service.
 Was able to get my medicine way faster than if I scheduled a live appointment.<br> :date: __2020-12-01 04:32:18__

 > The app did not work i had to go through my insurance company to get through something is not good with the app it just keeps kicking me to web page not avilible<br> :date: __2020-11-28 00:29:37__

-> Internet connection is the key.
-I had a counselor before and she uses this platform so I don't have much experience with picking providers.
-But the video quality, sound, and virtual waiting room were all up to par.<br> :date: __2020-11-21 20:02:37__